SobhanCs/jobFinder/README.md

 Becoming the premium online reference for Iranian professionals and managers

 # The Team
-IranTalent.com is run by a team of young professionals in various teams including Sales, Human Resource Management, Quality Management, Marketing, Product Development and Technical.
+This website is run by a team of young professionals in various teams including Sales, Human Resource Management, Quality Management, Marketing, Product Development and Technical.